sanders9/qt-android/README.md

 ##2. the *src/main/java/* folder

-This folder contains java classes whose the class allowing to use native code (cf QtServiceAPI.java).
+This folder contains java classes whose QtServiceAPI.java allows us to use native code

-After retrieving data from the sqlite database, I notify the java part using java callback (cf QtDatabaseResponseListener)
+After retrieving data from the sqlite database, I notify the java part using a callback (cf QtDatabaseResponseListener.java)

 ##3. the *src/main/jni/* folder